Injury Attorneys | Restoring LivesTM

 Dyskinetic cerebral palsy is associated with muscles fluctuating from limp to stiff.
 It involves jerky, involuntary movement of the hands, feet, neck, arms, legs, and sometimes torso.
 Dyskinetic cerebral palsy is further broken down into two subgroups:

 Cerebral palsy is classified on a scale of mild, moderate, and severe:

 These scenarios of doctor or medical staff negligence are commonly associated with cerebral palsy:

 Every parent wants the best for their child, but treatment for cerebral palsy can run as high as $1 million over the course of a lifetime for social, educational, medical, and rehabilitation accommodations as well as special equipment.
 That’s not to say that, with proper treatment, people with cerebral palsy can’t live a comfortable life.
 We know you want the absolute best care for your child and you’ll do everything in your power to give that to them.

 Mistakes that cause a lifetime of complications should be repaid to those who were hurt, especially when the mistakes were avoidable.

 If you believe you have a case due to your child’s cerebral palsy, your first step is to contact an attorney for a medical review of your claim.
 Proving that cerebral palsy was caused by medical malpractice can be difficult and time-consuming.
 But if there is a determination of malpractice, a financial settlement not just for treatment costs, but for the medical mistake itself, may be available.

 With a strong and trustworthy birth injury attorney, you’ll have someone advocating for what’s rightfully yours.
-Contact the attorneys at WKW for a consultation to decide how to best move forward with your case.
+Contact the Indianapolis Birth Injury Attorneys of Wilson Kehoe Winingham for a consultation to decide how to best move forward with your case.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.